MOLIS/api-documentation/authentication.md

     > To comply with Apple's App Store Guidelines, you can add the query string parameter ```adnview=appstore``` to hide all signup links on the authentication pages.

-    We'll request that the user log in to molis-tld and show them a permissions dialog allowing them to choose whether to authorize your application.
+    We'll request that the user log in to api.molis.io and show them a permissions dialog allowing them to choose whether to authorize your application.

 1. If the user decides to authorize your application, they will be redirected to:
     `https://[your registered redirect URI]/#access_token=[user access token]`